Almonds and Olivez

 TABLE OF CONTENTS

-Spirulina, a so-named ‘superfood,’ is a blue algae that belong to the Oscillatonaceae family.
+Spirulina, a touted ‘superfood,’ is a blue algae that belongs to the Oscillatonaceae family.
 Spirulina is said to have a long history of being used as a functional food, especially during the time of the Aztec civilization (J. C. Dillon, et. al. 1995).
-However, it became famous to the extent where it was lauded as a ‘superfood’ after its successful use as a dietary supplement by NASA for its Astronauts that were on a Space mission (Karkos et. al. 2011).
+However, it became famous to the extent that it was lauded as a ‘superfood’ after its successful use as a dietary supplement by NASA for its Astronauts that were on a Space mission (Karkos et. al. 2011).

 According to Nicoletti (2012), a functional food is one that, apart from providing nutrients and energy to the body, its effects on the body help to modulate one or more functions and thus help to thwart the development of diseases.
 In this article, we are going to explore this food source, its benefits, how to add it to your diet and what to look out for when purchasing this functional food.
 Well, here is your Spirulina Ultimate Guide.
 Let’s discuss!